German airlines scrap post-Germanwings two-person cockpit rule

 Germany's biggest airline Lufthansa confirmed it would lift the two-person cockpit rule across all of its subsidiaries, including Swiss, Austrian Airlines, Brussels Airlines and Eurowings by June 1.

-Similarly, the rule also applies to all airlines within the TUI Group, which owns German airline Tuifly and the Thomson holiday brand, a spokesman confirmed.

-However, other carriers including Ryanair and EasyJet, the first airline to introduce the two-person cockpit rule after the crash, said they would keep it in place.
+Ryanair said its two-person cockpit rule remained in place.
+EasyJet, the first airline to introduce the rule after the crash, had no immediate comment.